WWT Llanelli Wetlands Centre

-WWT Llanelli Wetland Centre at Llanelli, Carmarthenshire, Wales is one of ten wetland nature reserves in the UK managed by the Wildfowl and Wetlands Trust, a nature conservation charity.
+WWT Llanelli Wetland Centre (Welsh: Canolfan Gwlyptir WWT Llanelli) is a wetland nature reserve at Llanelli, Carmarthenshire, Wales.
+It is one of ten reserves in the UK managed by the Wildfowl and Wetlands Trust, a nature conservation charity.
 The visitor centre has accessible toilets, a coffee shop and retail area.
 During school holidays, there are nature-based activities and events.